Mustardsauce/Azure-Kinect-alignment-with-CUDA/README.md

 # Azure_kinect_alignment_with_CUDA

 I did the alignment between color and depth image(Azure kinect dk) with CUDA.
-It takes so long time because it requires the 2D-3D conversion.
+It takes so long time because it is necessary to tranform the 2D-3D conversion.
 I tested this on Windows 10.
 If you wanna use is on Linux, you could compile this to nvcc without cmake (with dependency).

 # The environment for testing is below.